qaware/qaware-blog-source/content/posts/java-service-queues.md

 To summarize:

+We have written a tiny service with a simulated blocking operation and analyzed the response during a high request scenario.

 - The service becomes unresponsive and is practically down.
 - There is no log output indicating a problem.
 - No hardware limitations are present.
 - Tracing doesn't reveal any issues.
 All requests are completed successfully.
-- Because of this, no alerts are triggered which monitors directly the service.
+- For this reason, no alarms are triggered that directly monitor the service.
 - Calls continue to be executed and results are discarded even if the caller disconnects.

-**This is the default behaviour of Java microservices under high load conditions!**
+{{< note >}}This is the default behaviour of Java microservices under high load conditions!{{< /note >}}

 In real-life situations, such scenarios can arise easily.
-For instance, a backend might take a second longer due to maintenance or a malfunctioning node.
-One problematic backend can cause your entire service to fail.
+For instance, a backend system might take a second longer due to maintenance or a malfunctioning node.
+One problematic backend system can cause your entire service to fail.

 But, the problems don't end there.
 Users sending requests can also create high load conditions.
 However, this doesn't apply to all endpoints.
 An example is an endpoint with a large return size, like 5MB: